codepath/android_guides/Must-Have-Libraries.md

 Keep in mind that the combination of these libraries may not always play nicely with each other.
 The following section highlights some of these issues.

-#### Parceler and IcePick

-Note that you cannot use IcePick at the current time to save state of Parceler objects.
-See this [GitHub issue](https://github.com/frankiesardo/icepick/issues/36) for more context.
-You will need to use Parcelable objects with IcePick.
-Akatsuki on the other hand supports Parceler and custom code generation templates.

 #### ButterKnife and Parceler

 Using the Butterknife library with the Parceler library causes multiple declarations of javax.annotation.processing.Processor.
 In this case, you have to exclude this conflict in your `app/build.gradle` file: